2025 Los Angeles Dodgers season: August

 On July 25, the Dodgers hosted the Cincinnati Reds for a three-game series.
 Pages hit two home runs with three RBI, two more runs scored on a Reds error and Betts also homered as the Dodgers won the opener, 7–0.
-Emmet Sheehan struckout 10 in seven innings while only allowing two hits and one walk.
+Emmet Sheehan struck out 10 in seven innings while only allowing two hits and one walk.
 In the second game, Kershaw allowed only two hits and one run with six strikeouts in five innings while Ohtani and Miguel Rojas drove in runs, Smith homered and the Dodgers won 6–3.
 Kiké Hernández and Rushing each had two RBIs while Rushing homered and the Dodgers swept the series with a 5–1 win.
 Ohtani earned his first win as a Dodger, throwing nine strikeouts and allowing one run (a solo home run to Noelvi Marte) in five innings.
 The Dodgers pitching staff struck out 19 batters in the game, a franchise record.
 The Arizona Diamondbacks came to town next.
-Snell struckout eight in 5 1/3 innings, but the offense struggled, only managing to get three hits against Diamondbacks starter Zac Gallen and three relivers in a 3–0 loss.
+Snell struck out eight in 5 1/3 innings, but the offense struggled, only managing to get three hits against Diamondbacks starter Zac Gallen and three relivers in a 3–0 loss.
 The Dodgers lost the second game, 6–1.
 A fielding error from Pages lead to one run scoring and Kirby Yates allowed a three-run home run to Ildemaro Vargas at the top of the ninth.
 In the next game, Yamamoto struck out 10 batters while allowing only four hits and one run in seven innings.
 Corbin Carroll hit a three-run home run in the eighth inning for the Diamondbacks to tie the game, but the Dodgers won 5–4 on a walk-off home run by Smith.